Breadth, Momentum, and Asset Allocation Around Retirement

 When more stocks advance than decline, it suggests bullish market sentiment and confirms a broad market uptrend.
 Conversely, many declining securities confirm bearish momentum and a downside move in the stock index.

-Chartists consider breadth indicators as poor timing signals and say you have to correlate with the price.
+Chartists consider breadth indicators poor timing signals and say you must correlate with the price.
 Since the price contains all the information you need, always confirm everything with the price.
 Breadth alone provides false signals, suggesting trend reversals that don’t materialize.

 I want to rebalance my retirement portfolio at the optimal time.
-Since I’m a lazy investor, I might as well think about those factors that correlate and respond well to momentum, like breadth.
+Since I’m a lazy investor, I might as well consider factors that correlate with and respond well to momentum, like breadth.

-I’m not a market timer (or maybe I’m just not a very good market timer).
-Instead, think about trimming at the edges of your portfolio, making changes, or at least give some consideration to your timing.
+I’m not a market timer (or maybe I’m not a very good market timer).
+Instead, think about trimming at the edges of your portfolio, making changes, or at least giving some consideration to your timing.

-In accumulation and deep into de-accumulation, you rebalance like clockwork.
-But at some point, you must de-risk.
+You rebalance like clockwork in accumulation (though rebalancing is less useful in retirement), but at some point, you must de-risk.
 You face both retirement and sequence of returns risk, a toxic ten-year retirement reallocation window.
-Given the effect of recent market conditions, both momentum and breadth may light the way.
+Given the effect of recent market conditions, both momentum and breadth may light the way